TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 09/04/2018 - v3.1.0.0

   Plugin:
-  * Add $rFactor2SMMP_ForceFeedback$ buffer to map rF2ForceFeedback structure.
-Note that since it is a single value buffer, and it is updated at 400FPS, no synchornization is applied nor needed while reading it.
+  * Exposed FFB information.
+Add $rFactor2SMMP_ForceFeedback$ buffer to map rF2ForceFeedback structure.
+Note that since it is a single value buffer, and it is updated at 400FPS, no synchronization is applied nor needed while reading it.

   Monitor:
   * Updated to expose FFB info.